busyboy090/hng-internship-stage-1-task/README.md

-# Profile Card - Frontend Wizards Stage 0
+# Profile Card - HNG Internship Stage 0 Task

 A simple, accessible, and responsive profile card built with **HTML, CSS, and JavaScript**.
 Every element includes a `data-testid` for automated testing.